Oklahoma City: Sports

 The Paycom Center in downtown is the main multipurpose arena in the city, which hosts concerts, NHL exhibition games, and many of the city's pro sports teams.
 In 2008, the Oklahoma City Thunder became the primary tenant.
 Nearby in Bricktown, the Chickasaw Bricktown Ballpark is the home to the city's baseball team, the Comets.
 "The Brick", as it is locally known, is considered one of the finest minor league parks in the nation.

 Oklahoma City hosts the World Cup of Softball and the annual NCAA Women's College World Series.
 The city has held 2005 NCAA Men's Basketball First and Second round and hosted the Big 12 Men's and women's basketball tournaments in 2007 and 2009.
 The major universities in the area – University of Oklahoma, Oklahoma City University, and Oklahoma State University – often schedule major basketball games and other sporting events at Paycom Center and Chickasaw Bricktown Ballpark.
 However, most home games are played at their campus stadiums.

 Other major sporting events include Thoroughbred and Quarter Horse racing circuits at Remington Park and numerous horse shows and equine events that take place at the state fairgrounds each year.
 There are multiple golf courses and country clubs spread around the city.

 High school football

 The state of Oklahoma hosts a highly competitive high school football culture, with many teams in the Oklahoma City metropolitan area.
 The Oklahoma Secondary School Activities Association organizes high school football into eight distinct classes based on school enrollment size.
 Beginning with the largest, the classes are 6A, 5A, 4A, 3A, 2A, A, B, and C. Class 6A is broken into two divisions.
-Oklahoma City schools in include: Westmoore, Putnam City North, Putnam City, Putnam City West, Southeast, Capitol Hill, U.S. Grant, and Northwest Classen.
+Oklahoma City schools include: Westmoore, Putnam City North, Putnam City, Putnam City West, Southeast, Capitol Hill, U.S. Grant, and Northwest Classen.